 - Most importantly, it allows the main event loop thread to become available immediately for processing the next event.

 - CPUs with a large number of cores can be better utilized without having to upgrade to a more powerful license.

 - The worker thread pool may have a different priority and CPU affinity from the main event loop thread, which minimizes the potential impact of thread scheduling.

 - With a dedicated worker thread, LiteSpeed’s ModSecurity engine is able to scan the response body.
 Support for applying ModSecurity to a response body was not available until now, mainly due to the problems described above.

-LiteSpeed Web Server v6.0 is coming soon!
-Stay tuned for further announcements, or install the release candidate on a non-production server, and try it out today!
+LiteSpeed Web Server v6.0 is available now.
+Download it and try it out today!